-Prior to this year, we didn’t spend much time outside during the winter.
-I’ve never been a fan of cold weather.
+Prior to this past year, we didn’t spend much time outside during the winter.
+I’ve never been a fan of cold weather, but I’ve slowly started to embrace and enjoy the Alberta winters!
 In order to enjoy outdoor winter activities, our family invested in getting warm winter gear.
 Being comfortable and warm makes outdoor play much more enjoyable.

 Outdoor Backyard Activities